Avadel Pharmaceuticals Announc - GuruFocus.com

-DUBLIN, Ireland, March 29, 2023 (GLOBE NEWSWIRE) -- Avadel Pharmaceuticals plc (“Avadel”) ( AVDL), a biopharmaceutical company focused on transforming medicines to transform lives, announced today that it is commencing an underwritten public offering of its ordinary shares, nominal value $0.01 per share (“Ordinary Shares”) in the form of American Depositary Shares (“ADSs”).
+DUBLIN, Ireland, March 29, 2023 (GLOBE NEWSWIRE) -- Avadel Pharmaceuticals plc (“Avadel”) ( AVDL), a biopharmaceutical company focused on transforming medicines to transform lives, announced today the pricing of an underwritten public offering of 10,000,001 of its ordinary shares, nominal value $0.01 per share (“Ordinary Shares”) in the form of American Depositary Shares (“ADSs”) and of 4,705,882 Series B Non-Voting Convertible Preferred Shares, convertible into Ordinary Shares on a one-for-one basis (the “Preferred Shares,” together with the ADSs, the “Shares”).
 Each ADS represents the right to receive one Ordinary Share.
-Avadel may, in lieu of ADSs, offer and sell to certain investors Series B Non-Voting Convertible Preferred Shares, convertible into Ordinary Shares on a one-for-one basis (the “Preferred Shares,” together with the ADSs, the “Shares”).
 All of the Shares are being offered by Avadel.
-In connection with the offering, Avadel intends to grant the underwriters a 30-day option to purchase additional ADSs at the public offering price, less the underwriting discounts and commissions.
-The ADSs are listed under the symbol “AVDL” on the Nasdaq Global Market.
+The public offering price of each ADS is $8.50 and the public offering price of each Preferred Share is $8.50.
+In connection with the public offering, Avadel has granted the underwriters a 30-day option to purchase up to an additional 2,205,882 ADSs at the public offering price, less the underwriting discounts and commissions.
+The gross proceeds to Avadel from the offering are expected to be approximately $125 million, before deducting underwriting discounts and commissions and estimated offering expenses.

 Jefferies LLC is acting as the sole book-running manager for the offering.
 LifeSci Capital LLC is acting as lead manager for the offering.
 H.C.
 Wainwright & Co., LLC, Oppenheimer & Co.
 Inc., and Needham & Company, LLC are acting as co-managers for the offering.
-The closing of the offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed or as to the actual size or terms of the offering.
+The closing of the offering is expected to occur on April 3, 2023, subject to customary closing conditions.

 The securities are being offered pursuant to an effective shelf registration statement that was previously filed with, and declared effective by, the U.S. Securities and Exchange Commission (“SEC”) (File No. 333-267198).
-A preliminary prospectus supplement and accompanying prospectus relating to and describing the terms of the offering will be filed with the SEC and will be available on the SEC’s website at www.sec.gov.
-Copies of the preliminary prospectus supplement and the accompanying prospectus, when available, can also be obtained for free from Jefferies LLC, Attention: Equity Syndicate Prospectus Department, 520 Madison Avenue, 2nd Floor, New York, New York 10022; by phone at 877-821-7388; or by email at [email protected]
+A preliminary prospectus supplement dated March 29, 2023 relating to and describing the terms of the offering was filed with the SEC.
+The final prospectus supplement relating to the offering will be available on the SEC’s website at www.sec.gov.
+Copies of the preliminary prospectus supplement and the accompanying prospectus and the final prospectus supplement, when available, can also be obtained for free from Jefferies LLC, Attention: Equity Syndicate Prospectus Department, 520 Madison Avenue, 2nd Floor, New York, New York 10022; by phone at 877-821-7388; or by email at [email protected]

 This press release does not constitute an offer to sell nor a solicitation of an offer to buy, nor shall there be any sale of securities in any state or jurisdiction in which such an offer, solicitation or sale is or would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.